-In Figure \ref{fig:real_world_graphs}(c), we present strong scaling results for the two largest graphs from the SuiteSparse matrix collection.
-These graphs are dense, and the machine learning graph Agatha has around 700X more edges than the smallest graph considered until now (road-central).
-The minimum number of nodes required to compute is 16.
-We achieve good scaling till 256 nodes (the maximum number of nodes we tried).
+In Figure \ref{fig:real_world_graphs}(c), we present strong scaling results for the two largest graphs from the SuiteSparse matrix collection, both of which are dense.
+The machine learning graph Agatha has around 700X more edges than \textit{road-central}, the smallest graph considered until now.
+The minimum number of nodes required to finish is 16.
+We achieve good scaling until 256 nodes, which is the maximum number of nodes that we tried.

-\textbf{R-MAT graphs:} We use two R-MAT graphs with $\log_2(n) \approx S = 23$, and the average degree controlled by $k \approx E ={8, 128}$.
-In figure \ref{fig:rmat_graphs} we show the strong scaling results for the two graphs.
+\textbf{R-MAT graphs:} We use two R-MAT graphs with $\log_2(n) \approx S = 23$, and average degree controlled by $k \approx E ={8, 128}$.
+In Figure \ref{fig:rmat_graphs} we show the strong scaling results for the two graphs.
 Both the graphs require only four iterations to compute MST.
-The computation time for shortcut is fairly comparable for both the graphs.
+The computation time for shortcutting is fairly comparable for both the graphs.
 Since the graph with $E=8$ is sparse when compared to the graph with $E=128$, the multilinear kernel is only a fraction of the iteration time.
 When $E=128$ the multilinear kernel computation dominates the overall iteration time.
 Both graphs show good strong scalability until 64 nodes.